 Vermont’s forest-based businesses are an important part of the state’s rural economy.
-The forest-based industry (forest products, maple syrup products, and Christmas trees) contributes $861 million in sales to the state economy annually and provides direct employment for about 6,600 people (full-time equivalents).
+The forest-based industry (forestry, logging, solid wood products, maple syrup production, wood furniture, and paper/paperboard contributes $1.4 billion in sales to the state economy annually and provides direct employment for more than 9,100 Vermonters.
 However, these figures do not account for the ripple effect the industry has on other parts of Vermont's economy.
-Economic models used to account for this multiplier effect in other segments of the economy estimate that the forest products industry actually contributes 10,555 jobs and $1.4 billion in economic output (The Economic Importance of Vermont's Forest Based Economy 2013, North East State Foresters Association).
+Economic models used to account for this multiplier effect in other segments of the economy estimate that the forest products industry actually contributes almost 14,000 jobs and $2.1 billion in economic output (Forest & Wood Products Industries' Economic Contributions: Vermont - 2017 (PDF)).

 Forests also provide a backdrop for the Vermont tourism industry.
 Forest-related recreation and tourism, in fact, provide an additional $1,936 million per year to the state’s economy.